mirage2032/CGOL_CLGL_Interop/Readme.md

 Set the scale of the simulation and of the window in the source code.

+Compile it.

 <mark>Depending on the system the simulation scale might need to be lowered.</mark>

 Make sure that the same GPU is used by both the OpenCL and the OpenGL contexts.

-Set the following environment variables
+To do this, on Linux you will have to set the following environment variables
 ### Nvidia
 ```bash
 export __NV_PRIME_RENDER_OFFLOAD=1